-At the height of the pandemic and climate crisis, introducing a new Airline OEM requires a deeply felt vision and great bravery.
-Aimed to create a paradigm shift in the cabin system sector, this client approached us to conceptualize what a data-driven platform and in-flight entertainment GUI looks like.
-With the development of their technical ecosystem well underway and a very ambitious roadmap, we were challenged to come up with concepts that were most advanced, yet acceptable, but also challenge the status quo that went beyond the cabin experience.
+At the height of a pandemic and climate crisis, introducing a new Airline OEM requires a deeply felt vision and great bravery.
+Aiming to create a paradigm shift in the cabin system sector, this client approached us to conceptualize what a data-driven platform and in-flight entertainment GUI looks like.
+With the development of their technical ecosystem well underway and a very ambitious roadmap, we were challenged to come up with concepts that were most advanced, yet acceptable, but also challenged the status quo that went beyond the cabin experience.

 A visionary GUI concept that delivers on a short-term promise and builds towards a long-term relationship between airlines, passengers, and partners.

 Part of the exciting design challenge is to orchestrate a playing field with many variables: from touchpoints to personas, from business models to different perspectives, and from retrofit to new hardware implementation.
 A single-user interface (GUI) is no longer enough.
 There is no single user, there is no single client, and there is no use case that lives in a vacuum.

 We systematically considered all contexts and interactions, to design adaptive components that fulfil any user’s needs: passengers, cabin crew, ground staff, developers, etc. We designed a system, rather than an end-point to cater to this.
 A key ingredient to this new vision was the use of data throughout the ecosystem.